Asiya

-Asiya bint Muzahim (آسِيَة بِنْت مُزَاحِم) was, according to the Qur'an and Islamic tradition, the wife of the Pharaoh of the Exodus and adoptive mother of Moses, identified as Bithiah in the Jewish tradition.
-She is revered by Muslims as one of the four greatest women of all time, and according to a prophetic narration in Sahih al-Bukhari, the second ever.
+Asiya bint Muzahim (آسِيَة بِنْت مُزَاحِم) was, according to the Qur'an and Islamic tradition, the wife of the Pharaoh of the Exodus and adoptive mother of Moses.

+Asiya is first mentioned in Surah Al-Qasas in the Quran, identified as Bithiah in the Jewish tradition.
+She is revered by Muslims as one of the four greatest women of all time, and according to a prophetic narration in Sahih al-Bukhari, the second greatest ever after Mary.

 She is believed to have secretly accepted monotheism after witnessing the miracle of Moses.
-The tradition holds that Asiya worshipped God in secret and prayed in disguise fearing her husband.
-She adopted Moses and convinced her husband not to kill him.
-She died while being tortured by her husband, who had discovered her monotheism and retaliated to her rebellion against his tyranny.
+The tradition holds that Asiya worshipped Allah in secret and hid her religion from her husband.
+However, later her faith was revealed and the Pharaoh ordered her execution.

+Al-Tha'labi believed that the continent of Asia was named after her.